Check out six of the key Tour of Flanders climbs on Strava - Cycling Weekly

 When it comes to cobbled climbs, few can compare to the Koppenberg for difficulty.
 Again, it’s not massively long, but with gradients of up to 22 per cent it’s an incredibly challenging climb, even for the professionals.

-There’s only one ascent of the Koppenberg in the Tour of Flanders, but it comes with 44km to go, so no-one can afford to take it easy.
+There’s only one ascent of the Koppenberg in the Tour of Flanders, but it comes with 46km to go, so no-one can afford to take it easy.

 >>> The Koppenberg and the defining cobbles, bergs and climbs of the Belgian Classics